redhat-openstack/website/source/documentation/frequently-asked-questions.html.md

 ## Where is RDO built?

 RDO is built using Koji infrastructure, similar to how Fedora packages are built.
-The build system is accessible at WHERE.
-(CK is it separate koji, or same koji as Fedora?
-Currently looking at using Copr <http://copr-fe.cloud.fedoraproject.org/> )
+The build system is accessible at [Fedora Buildsystem](http://koji.fedoraproject.org/koji/).

 ## What is the relationship between RDO and Red Hat's commercial OpenStack product?